 The MAS program is no longer admitting new students.
 Continuing students have through the end of AY23-24 to complete the degree program.
-Continuing students should be in regular contact with their Academic Advisor/Program Director and the OPAL Office (OPAL-Office@jhu.edu) to verify outstanding program requirements and possible course substitutions.
+Continuing students should be in regular contact with their Academic Advisor/Program Director and the MAS Office (MAS-Office@jhu.edu) to verify outstanding program requirements and possible course substitutions.

-The course requirements listed below are those that were included in the original program curriculum, but many will no longer be offered in AY23-24 and require replacement with a similar course.
-Your Academic Advisor/Program Director and OPAL Office will advise which courses require replacement.
+The course requirements listed below are those included in the original program curriculum, but many will no longer be offered in AY23-24 and require replacement with a similar course.
+Your Academic

+Advisor/Program Director and MAS Office will advise which courses require replacement.